barteekn/JS-SearchBar/README.md

 # Simple SearchBar with JS
-* The search bar is a simple input with a search icon.
+* The search bar is a simple input.
-* The search bar is connected to the JSON Placeholder API.
+* The search bar is connected to the JSON Placeholder API https://jsonplaceholder.typicode.com/users
-* A simple example of a search bar with JS.
-* User data was collected from the JSON Placeholder API - https://jsonplaceholder.typicode.com/users